software-mansion/react-native-reanimated/README.md

 floor(node)
 ```

-Returns node that rounds a number downward to its nearest integer.
+Returns a node that rounds a number downward to its nearest integer.
 If the passed argument is an integer, the value will not be rounded.

 ---
 ### `ceil`